This chapter includes the following sections:

 EJBs and RMI objects

-The sections that follow briefly describe the clustering, failover, and load balancing support that WebLogic Server provides for different types of objects.
+The following sections briefly describe the clustering, failover, and load balancing support that WebLogic Server provides for different types of objects.

 Servlets and JSPs

 WebLogic Server provides clustering support for servlets and JSPs by replicating the HTTP session state of clients that access clustered servlets and JSPs.
 WebLogic Server can maintain HTTP session states in memory, a file system, or a database.

 To enable automatic failover of servlets and JSPs, session state must persist in memory.
 For information about how failover works for servlets and JSPs, and for related requirements and programming considerations, see HTTP Session State Replication.

 You can balance the servlet and JSP load across a cluster using a WebLogic Server proxy plug-in or external load balancing hardware.
 WebLogic Server proxy plug-ins perform round-robin load balancing.
 External load balancers typically support a variety of session load balancing mechanisms.
 See Load Balancing for Servlets and JSPs.

 Load balancing and failover for EJBs and RMI objects is handled using replica-aware stubs, which can locate instances of the object throughout the cluster.
 Replica-aware stubs are created for EJBs and RMI objects as a result of the object compilation process.
 EJBs and RMI objects are deployed homogeneously—to all the server instances in the cluster.